mastodon/documentation/content/en/entities/MediaAttachment.md

 ---
 title: MediaAttachment
-description: Represents a file or media attachment that can be added to a status.
+summary: Represents a file or media attachment that can be added to a status.
 menu:
   docs:
     parent: entities